Reuh/anselme/LANGUAGE.md

 ~ object!show
 ```

+Classes have the same default variable defined as functions.

 * `:`: variable declaration.
 Followed by an [identifier](#identifiers) (with eventually an [alias](#aliases)), a `=` and an [expression](#expressions).
 Defines a variable with a default value and this identifier in the current [namespace]("identifiers").
 The expression is not evaluated instantly, but the first time the variable is used.
 Don't accept children lines.

 ```